GregKeil/Zeek-Hunting-Suite-For-Splunk/README.md

 ## Note:
 - The Splunk CIM may be needed for proper operation
-- For proper operation, the index for your Zeek logs must be specified in each panel
+- For proper operation, the datamodel must be configured to utilize the correct indexes
 - A lookup file must be created under the name "Known_Scanners.csv" with the field "scannerip" must be used to filter out all known scanners